sangkny/parkingclassifier-caffe/README.md

 2. Follow the Procedure step.

 #### Update
+- **20200218-20200219 experiments have similar results but best so far**
 - 20191221: train with lenet32x40_3 for 20191221_data which has been augmented with options of contrast, sat, hue, and rnd vertical flip only in training phase.
 - 20191228: train with lenet32x40_3 for 20191228_data changing brightness 0.2 to 0.4 of 20191221 data  **TEST WITH THIS OPTIONS**
 - 20200202: train with lenet32x40_3 for 20200202_data changing br, cont, sat to 0.4 of 20191221 data
 - 20200204: svg_object_detect.py for detecting the objects using the given models, solve with pythorch
-- 20200217: train with lenet32x40_3 for 20200217_data changing br, cont, sat to 0.4 with augmenation only without original data mixing **best**
+- 20200217: train with lenet32x40_3 for 20200217_data changing br, cont, sat to 0.4 with augmenation only without original data mixing
 - 20200218: fine tuning with lenet32x40_3 for 20200217_data from 2500.caffemodel after changing br, cont, sat to **0.8**, hue to 0.5 with augmenation only without original data mixing
   - this exp follows the fine tuning method 2!!
   - this experiment includes realdata from minicars